hearvox/checkers/README.txt

 ==  Settings screen ==

-Use the Checkers settings screen to get links to process resutls with page checkers.
-Enter a URL manually or search your posts to get its URL.
+Submit an URL (or use the Search Posts screen) to get links to page and site checking services.
+Follow the links to begin processing your results.

 ==  Installation ==

-To install the use the Postscript plugin:
+To install and use the Checkers plugin:

 1. Upload the `checkers` directory and content to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress